-Assets held 5 Council Administration buildings 1 Hall 4 Community Centres 1 Eibrary 4 Community Centres 15 Park Buildings 15 Park Buildings Available Data Council undertook a Buildings Asset Valuation in 2015.
-The valuation included a condition assessment of all Council buildings which include: Council Offices/Administration Centres Council Works Depot Council Public Halls Libraries Cultural Facilities (Amenities) Community Centre Council House The valuation includes a condition assessment and condition is measured using a 1-5 rating system Main Findings Council's building assets are fully utilised and provided in accordance with industry design and safety standards where relevant.
+Assets held 5 Council Administration buildings 1 Hall 1 Library 4 Community Centres 15 Park Buildings Assets field 4 Child Care Centres 1 Residential Building owned by Council Available Data Council undertook a Buildings Asset Valuation in 2015.
+The valuation included a condition assessment of all Council buildings which include: Council Offices/Administration Centres Council Works Depot Council Public Halls Libraries Cultural Facilities (Amenities) Council House The valuation includes a condition assessment and condition is measured using a 1-5 rating system Main Findings Council's building assets are fully utilised and provided in accordance with industry design and safety standards where relevant.
 Councils building portfolio is generally in good condition, however as a result of a recent condition audit of the building assets existing funding will be reallocated internally to priority areas and to ensure that the building assets are maintained in accordance with the adopted community levels of service.
 Budget Implications Maintenance expenditure levels are considered to be adequate to meet current required community levels of service.
 The estimated expenditure for maintenance and renewals on building assets may increase as a result of the internal reallocation of funding.
 All new asset expenditure will effectively be funded from grants and/or developer contributions.
 An ongoing works program will be developed to ensure optimal asset renewal expenditure, to achieve the adopted network service levels.
 It is anticipated that the financial projections will be reviewed in line with this approach on an annual basis.